-The oil and gas industry represented approximately 36% and 43% of our bookings in 2015 and 2014, respectively.
-Capital spending in the oil and gas industry decreased in 2015 compared to the previous year due to broad-based capital spending declines, heightened pricing pressures and negative currency impacts caused by a stronger U.S. dollar.
-Aftermarket opportunities in this industry decreased in 2015 due to deferred spending on our customers' repair and maintenance budgets and the impact of end-user union strikes in North America.
+The oil and gas industry represented approximately 36% of our bookings in both 2016 and 2015.
+Capital spending in the oil and gas industry decreased in 2016 compared to the previous year due to continued broad-based capital spending declines, heightened pricing pressures and negative currency impacts caused by a stronger U.S. dollar.
+Aftermarket opportunities in this industry decreased in 2016 due to deferred spending on our customers' repair and maintenance budgets and the impact of end-user union strikes in North America.

 The outlook for the oil and gas industry is heavily dependent on the demand growth from both mature markets and developing geographies.
-We believe increased crude oil supply resulted in the significant decline in the price of oil beginning in the fourth quarter of 2014.
-We believe the lower oil prices will continue to negatively impact oil and gas upstream investment most acutely and impact mid-stream and downstream investment to a lesser extent.
+We believe lower oil prices that began in the fourth quarter of 2014 will continue to negatively impact oil and gas upstream investment most acutely and impact mid-stream and downstream investment to a lesser extent.
 In addition, a reduction in the overall level of spending by oil and gas companies could continue to decrease demand for our products and services.
-However, we believe the long-term fundamentals for this industry remain solid in spite of a near-term down cycle as the industry works through current excess supply with projected depletion rates of existing fields and forecasted long-term demand growth.
+However, we believe the long-term fundamentals for this industry remain solid in spite of the current down cycle as the industry works through current excess supply with projected depletion rates of existing fields and forecasted long-term demand growth.
 With our long-standing reputation in providing successful solutions for upstream, mid-stream and downstream applications, along with the advancements in our portfolio of offerings, we believe that we continue to be well-positioned to assist our customers in this challenging environment.